ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/Reference_Files.md

 \defgroup   usb_files Directories and Files
-\brief      Directory structure and list of files.
+\brief      Folders and files related to the USB Component

 **Directories**